anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Well-known URIs for various endpoints on the domain registrar are already defined as part of the base BRSKI specification or indirectly by EST.
-In addition, alternative enrollment endpoints MAY be supported at the registrar.
+In addition, alternative enrollment endpoints MAY be supported by the registrar.

 A pledge SHOULD use the endpoints defined for the enrollment protocol(s) that it is capable of and is willing to use.